InsomniaSymptoms, Doctors, Treatments, Advances & More

 Universite Laval

-Charles Morin practices in Quebec, Canada.
+Charles Morin practices practicing medicine in Quebec, Canada.
 Mr. Morin is rated as an Elite expert by MediFind in the treatment of Insomnia.
-His top areas of expertise are Insomnia, Excessive Daytime Sleepiness, Drowsiness, and Severe Acute Respiratory Syndrome (SARS).
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Insomnia, Excessive Daytime Sleepiness, Drowsiness, and Long Haul COVID.

-Kai Spiegelhalder practices in Freiburg, Germany.
+Kai Spiegelhalder practices practicing medicine in Freiburg, Germany.
 Spiegelhalder is rated as an Elite expert by MediFind in the treatment of Insomnia.
-Their top areas of expertise are Insomnia, Restless Legs Syndrome, Periodic Limb Movement Disorder, and Drowsiness.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Insomnia, Restless Legs Syndrome, Periodic Limb Movement Disorder, and SHORT Syndrome.

 Most people are able to sleep by practicing good sleep hygiene.